 This paper is organized as follows.
 Section 2 describes the our simplified model of TCP.
 Section 3 describes how TCP can be viewed as a scheduling algorithm, and introduces the scheduling model.
 Section 4 surveys the literature on the performance analysis of TCP and results from scheduling theory relevant to this paper.
 Section 5 presents the main results of the paper.
-The Appendix contains a very brief introduction to TCP.

-2 The TCP Congestion Control Algorithm
+2 The TCP congestion control algorithm

 While TCP solves several problems, this paper focuses on the congestion control (prevention, detection, and reaction to congestion in the network) algorithm of TCP.
 TCP runs at every sender/receiver in a distributed manner.
 There is no communication between different sessions.
 In this paper (as in most papers in the literature), we model only the basic algorithmic strategy used by TCP.
-This strategy (commonly referred to as additive-increasemultiplicative-decrease or AIMD) is very simple: at every step, each source is allowed to increase its sending rate by an additive constant α .
+This strategy (commonly referred to as additive-increase-multiplicative-decrease or AIMD) is very simple: at every step, each source is allowed to increase its sending rate by an additive constant α .
 When it detects congestion, the TCP algorithm requires the sender to cut its sending rate by a multiplicative constant β .
 In this paper, we refer to this action as an adjustment.